jonnor/projects/clothing/README.md

 ### Technique ideas

-* Lasercut holes in one side only, by placing a hard-to-cut.
-For instanace into a sleeve
+* Lasercut holes in one side only, by placing a hard-to-cut material inbetween (wood etc).
+For instanace into a sleeve, leg or body of tshirt.
 * Print pieces two-sided, a visible front-piece and a backing which goes on inside of cloth.
-Have the two pieces snap into eachother, glue or sow together - embedding the cloth in it.
+Have the two pieces snap into eachother, glue or sew together - embedding the cloth in it.
 * Design in holes/loops in pieces to be attached, which thread can easily catch from inside.
 Can be either be hidden, or visible, possibly with intricate patterns with a colored thread.
 * Use lasercutter to etch patterns, by removing (existing) dyes.